Customer Experiences

 Conducting the survey

 After recruitment, participants receive an access link to the online questionnaire.
-AI-supported software solutions allow the questionnaire to be designed flexibly, including different question types (e.g. multiple choice, Likert scales, open questions) and multimedia content.
+AI-supported software solutions enable flexible design of the questionnaire, including various question types (e.g., multiple choice, Likert scales, open-ended questions) and multimedia content.

 Data analysis

-Structure of the subject pool
+Structure of the test subject pool

 Panel distribution